MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/rms-connector-registry-settings.md

 -   *\<ConnectorFQDN>* is the load-balancing name that you defined in DNS for the connector.
 For example, **rmsconnector.contoso.com**.

 -   Use the HTTPS prefix for the connector URL if you have configured the connector to use HTTPS to communicate with your on-premises servers.
 For more information, see the [Configuring the RMS connector to use HTTPS](install-configure-rms-connector.md#configuring-the-rms-connector-to-use-https) section from the main instructions.
-The Microsoft RMS URLs always use HTTPS.
+The Azure Rights Management service URL always uses HTTPS.

 ## Exchange 2016 or Exchange 2013 registry settings